SORTEE/ecoevorxiv/docs/03_policy.md

 *Manuscripts will not be hosted when violations of these policies are detected.*

-EcoEvoRxiv reserves the right to update this publication policy at any time.
+EcoEvoRxiv reserves the right to update this hosting policy at any time.

 ## Licensing {.unnumbered}